Civitavecchia to Palermo Ferry

 The fastest journey time by ferry from Civitavecchia to Palermo is 13 hrs 30 min, with Grandi Navi Veloci.

-What time does the ferry from Civitavecchia to Palermo leave?
+What time does the first ferry from Civitavecchia to Palermo leave?

 Which ferry companies operate between Civitavecchia to Palermo?